Which place is cheaper, Baltimore or New Orleans?

 New Orleans receives a lot of rain in the winter.
 New Orleans usually gets more rain in January than Baltimore.
 New Orleans gets 5.2 inches (131 mm) of rain, while Baltimore receives 2.9 inches (74 mm) of rain this time of the year.

 In the spring, New Orleans is much warmer than Baltimore.
-Typically, the spring temperatures in New Orleans in April are around 68°F (20°C), and Baltimore is about 54°F (12°C).
+Typically, the spring temperatures in New Orleans in April average around 68°F (20°C), and Baltimore averages at about 54°F (12°C).

 It's quite sunny in Baltimore.
 The sun comes out a lot this time of the year in New Orleans.
 New Orleans usually receives more sunshine than Baltimore during spring.
 New Orleans gets 254 hours of sunny skies, while Baltimore receives 225 hours of full sun in the spring.